khulnasoft-lab/design.khulnasoft.com/contents/components/alerts.md

 ### When to use alerts

 Alerts should be used when the system needs to notify the user of its status or to provide the user with information about their current experience.
-Deciding when to use a broadcast message, error, toast or an alert can be tricky, see the below use cases to get a better understanding of when to use an alert:
+Deciding when to use a broadcast message, error, toast or, an alert can be tricky.
+See the below use cases to get a better understanding of when to use an alert:

 | Alert | Use case | Example |
 | ----- | -------- | -------- |